dns-vsm/embeddings/README.md

 ## Before using the DNS-VSM

 It's important to note that these vectors were trained using data from 2013 and since then many domains have disappeared and many others have been created.
-Also, since the DNS queries used for this project are not global (data used comes just from one ISP located in Uruguay), then simlar sites can be bias to uruguayan sites. <b>For these two reasons, it's strongly recommended to use these vectors just for academic purposes and not for any production environment.</b>
+Also, since the DNS queries used for this project are not global (data used comes just from one ISP located in Uruguay), then similar sites might be bias to uruguayan sites. <b>For these two reasons, it's strongly recommended to use these vectors just for academic purposes and not for any production environment.</b>

 ## Download pre-trained vectors
 The pre-trained vectors for the DNS-VSM can be downloaded from <a href='#'>here</a>.
 Download and unzip the content to the <i>models</i> folder.